SomeMinecraftModder/quickdoc/README.md

 # quickdoc
 ***Who need Word or LaTex anyway?***

 Just a document creation/building thingy.
 Like LaTex.
-But Simpler(-ish) and Newer!
+But Simpler(-ish) and worst.
 (Please don't use this thing)

 # quickstart
 Download using ```git clone https://github.com/SomeMinecraftModder/quickdoc.git```